5 Microsoft Power Apps Dashboards for Enhanced Project Reporting

 And if you click on the drop-down menu, you’ll see that all of those views are also available in the Requests area.

-You can expand the visualization with the pop out icon in the right-hand corner to expand the chart into a lightbox view.
+You can expand this chart by clicking the pop-out icon in the right-hand corner to expand the chart into a lightbox view.

-You can see now that Jonathan, Anne, Christine, and Alan all have some projects that have been created from requests.
+You can see now that Jonathan, Anne, Christine, and Alan all have some projects created from requests.

 2. Project App Dashboards

-You may want to see who the Project Managers are on these projects in danger.
+You may want to find out who the project managers are for these at-risk projects.

-Now we can see that Eamonn, Anne, Alex, and Christine each have, projects that are in a critical state.
+Now, you can identify that Eamonn, Anne, Alex, and Christine each have projects in a critical state.

 The next logical step is to understand which projects are in the red.

-You can see we’re in the All Projects view, but it has been filtered on just those four projects in danger.
+We’re in the All Projects view, but it has been filtered to just those four projects in danger.

 Now we’ll take a look at the Issues app dashboard.